biopragmatics/oquat/docs/unknowns/source/uberon.md

 | GOC:dph              |        1 | [UBERON:0002450](http://purl.obolibrary.org/obo/UBERON_0002450)                                                                  |
 | GOC:mtg_heart        |        1 | [UBERON:0004490](http://purl.obolibrary.org/obo/UBERON_0004490)                                                                  |

-## `INCF` (1)
+## `INCF`

+There are 1 usages of `INCF` in `uberon`.
-If you are knowledgable about this prefix, consider submitting a new prefix request to the Bioregistry [here](https://github.com/biopragmatics/bioregistry/issues/new?assignees=cthoyt&labels=New%2CPrefix&template=new-prefix.yml&title=%5BResource%5D%3A%20INCF)
+If you are knowledgable about this prefix, please consider submitting a new prefix request to the Bioregistry [here](https://github.com/biopragmatics/bioregistry/issues/new?assignees=cthoyt&labels=New%2CPrefix&template=new-prefix.yml&title=%5BResource%5D%3A%20INCF).

 | curie                 |   usages | nodes                                                           |
 |-----------------------|----------|-----------------------------------------------------------------|
 | INCF:Seattle_mtg_2010 |        1 | [UBERON:0001880](http://purl.obolibrary.org/obo/UBERON_0001880) |

-## `ISBM10` (1)
+## `ISBM10`

+There are 1 usages of `ISBM10` in `uberon`.
-If you are knowledgable about this prefix, consider submitting a new prefix request to the Bioregistry [here](https://github.com/biopragmatics/bioregistry/issues/new?assignees=cthoyt&labels=New%2CPrefix&template=new-prefix.yml&title=%5BResource%5D%3A%20ISBM10)
+If you are knowledgable about this prefix, please consider submitting a new prefix request to the Bioregistry [here](https://github.com/biopragmatics/bioregistry/issues/new?assignees=cthoyt&labels=New%2CPrefix&template=new-prefix.yml&title=%5BResource%5D%3A%20ISBM10).

 | curie             |   usages | nodes                                                           |
 |-------------------|----------|-----------------------------------------------------------------|
 | ISBM10:0120885522 |        1 | [UBERON:0013188](http://purl.obolibrary.org/obo/UBERON_0013188) |

-## `ISBM13` (1)
+## `ISBM13`

+There are 1 usages of `ISBM13` in `uberon`.
-If you are knowledgable about this prefix, consider submitting a new prefix request to the Bioregistry [here](https://github.com/biopragmatics/bioregistry/issues/new?assignees=cthoyt&labels=New%2CPrefix&template=new-prefix.yml&title=%5BResource%5D%3A%20ISBM13)
+If you are knowledgable about this prefix, please consider submitting a new prefix request to the Bioregistry [here](https://github.com/biopragmatics/bioregistry/issues/new?assignees=cthoyt&labels=New%2CPrefix&template=new-prefix.yml&title=%5BResource%5D%3A%20ISBM13).

 | curie                 |   usages | nodes                                                           |
 |-----------------------|----------|-----------------------------------------------------------------|
 | ISBM13:978-0226870137 |        1 | [UBERON:0017643](http://purl.obolibrary.org/obo/UBERON_0017643) |

-## `J` (3)
+## `J`

+There are 3 usages of `J` in `uberon`.
-If you are knowledgable about this prefix, consider submitting a new prefix request to the Bioregistry [here](https://github.com/biopragmatics/bioregistry/issues/new?assignees=cthoyt&labels=New%2CPrefix&template=new-prefix.yml&title=%5BResource%5D%3A%20J)
+If you are knowledgable about this prefix, please consider submitting a new prefix request to the Bioregistry [here](https://github.com/biopragmatics/bioregistry/issues/new?assignees=cthoyt&labels=New%2CPrefix&template=new-prefix.yml&title=%5BResource%5D%3A%20J).

 | curie    |   usages | nodes                                                           |
 |----------|----------|-----------------------------------------------------------------|